 A typical German ice wine will find that the dessert wine can start with an alcohol content of 13 percent and can reach up to 20 percent with less residual sugar.
 The highly condensed sugar juice of the grapes, which yields only one drop of grapes, finally becomes the ice wine.
 If it is not cold enough or if it gets too cold, the entire harvest can be ruined, making ice wine a risky way of vinification.
 To be truly frozen and harvested, it must freeze and truly harvest itself, and this uncertainty makes the harvest of ice wine so difficult and risky for the winemaker.
 This sweet dessert wine has its modern roots in Germany, where it is known as iceberg.
 This style has become so popular that it has become firmly established in the few regions where ice wine is produced, such as France, Italy, Spain and Germany.
 Ice wine must be made from grapes that are naturally frozen on the vine, but unfortunately, this does not happen every year.

 The climate must be warm enough for the grapes to collect sugar, ripen and freeze, and cold enough to freeze the grapes.
 Ice wine is made from healthy, untouched grapes (usually Riesling) and differs from other well-known German dessert wines, including Bierenauslese and Trockenbeerenaslese, which are made from late-shrunk grapes affected by botrytis (also known as noble rot).
 Due to its sweetness, it is usually beautifully balanced with a solid acidity backbone.
 It must behave towards other wines such as Riesling, as well as other desserts such as chocolate, ice cream, and chocolate chips.
 This ice wine variant must be balanced with the right acidity to make it sweet but not too sweet.
 According to legend, a German winemaker accidentally had his grapes frozen in his cellar and decided to make a wine from them.
-Ice wine requires stable and reliable cold temperatures to be rich, spicy and rare dessert wine.
-Ice wine, made from the frozen waters of Lake Geneva, Lake Placid, New York, is one of the most popular ice wine varieties in the United States.
+Ice wine requires stable and reliable cold temperatures to produce a rich, spicy dessert wine.
+Ice wine, made anywhere from the frozen waters of Lake Geneva, to Lake Placid, New York, is one of the most popular ice wine varieties in the United States.
 To make ice wine, winemakers leave the grapes on the vines after the traditional harvest time, hoping that rain and hungry wildlife will forget them first.
-As soon as the temperature drops sufficiently, they can be picked and pressed to freeze and freeze again in the winter months.
+As soon as the temperature drops sufficiently, they can be picked and pressed to freeze again in the winter months.